sgb-io/codehawk-cli/README.md

 - *Cyclomatic complexity density*: Proposed as a modification to cyclomatic complexity by Geoffrey K. Gill and Chris F. Kemerer in 1991, this metric simply re-expresses it as a percentage of the logical lines of code.
 Lower is better.
 - *Halstead metrics*: Defined by Maurice Halstead in 1977, these metrics are calculated from the numbers of operators and operands in each function.
 Lower is better.
 - *Maintainability index*: Defined by Paul Oman & Jack Hagemeister in 1991, this is a logarithmic scale from negative infinity to 171, calculated from the logical lines of code, the cyclomatix complexity and the Halstead effort.
 Higher is better.
-- *Dependencies*: A count of the calls to CommonJS and AMD require.
-Analysed statically from the function signature, so no accounting is made for dynamic calls where a variable or function is obscuring the nature of the dependency.
-Lower is better.
-- *First-order density*: The percentage of all possible internal dependencies that are actually realised in the project.
-Lower is better.
-- *Change cost*: The percentage of modules affected, on average, when one module in the project is changed.
-Lower is better.
-- *Core size*: The percentage of modules that are both widely depended on and themselves depend on other modules.
-Lower is better.

 ## Caveats